krathalan/miscellaneous-scripts/README.md

   - This functionality requires the [neofetch](https://www.archlinux.org/packages/community/any/neofetch/) package to be installed

 ## `update_git_repos` (bash)
-This script will `git pull` inside every Git repository in `~/git`.
-The script will automatically determine whatever branch the repository is on and pull that branch.
-For example, if I had a Git repository at `~/git/miscellaneous-scripts` on the branch "testing", and I ran the `update_git_repos` script, the script would run `git pull origin testing` in the `~/git/miscellaneous-scripts` directory.
+This script will run `git pull --prune` inside every Git repository in the current directory.

-This script will skip any directory ending in ".git".

 ## `update_wow_addons` (bash)
 I no longer recommend using this script.
 Instead I recommend using Cursebreaker, as it's very well polished: https://github.com/AcidWeb/CurseBreaker